rogelioprieto/linux-tips/about.md

 ---

-Here I am writing the tips or the solutions to problems I've faced as a GNU/Linux user.
+Here I am writing the tips or the solutions to problems I've faced recently as a GNU/Linux user.
 Some of these solutions I got it while helping to students using GNU/Linux for data science and bioinformatics.

 I hope this can help you to save time and learn!